 - 3 Years – $3.33 a month (~£2.40)

-These prices are competitive without being exception and, as is so often the case, the Bear's 3-year package offers the best value for money.
-While there is a free trial, there is no money-back guarantee at all which is both unusual and disappointing.
+These prices are competitive without being exceptional and, as is so often the case, the Bear's 3-year package offers the best value for money.
+While there is a free trial, there is still no money-back guarantee at all which is both unusual and disappointing.